 At the moment you can find the complete site only in the Polish language.

 All blog entries are being translated into English.
-You can read 22 of them now and I am doing my best to add at least one every week.
+You can read 25 of them now and I am doing my best to add at least one every now and then.

 MERRY CHRISTMAS TO ALL MY FOLLOWERS AND FANS

 I just wanted to take this opportunity to not only wish you a Merry Christmas but also to thank you for all your encouragement and support.

 I also wish you believe in the amazing potential of your children and that you are patient waiting for the results while you are doing everything to maximize this potential.
 Continue reading “Christmas wishes”

 In the first place, I would like to do a roundup of all the information on stimulation of speech development in babies to be found online.
 Various Internet sources claim that you can speed up the speech development of your baby if: